How and Why: Security Guide to Email Marketing

 A great way to add a layer of security is by connecting to a VPN (Virtual Private Network).

-Precisely, when you send an email, it travels through the world wide web, where cyber attackers can intercept it.
+When you send an email, it travels through the world wide web, where cyber attackers can intercept it.

 They can even change it by adding malicious links or attachments and compromise it so that it can infect them once it reaches your customers or prospects.